pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Band-pass filter frequency response</legend>
 </p>

-Band-pass filters are used to remove/attenuate lower and higher frequencies of an input signal, they therefore perform the operation of a low-pass and high-pass filters simultaneously.
-The sum of the coefficients of a band-pass filter with passband unity is like an high-pass filter equal to 0, however while most of the coefficients of an high-pass filters are negatives, band-pass filters possesses in general the same number of negative and positive coefficients.
+Band-pass filters are used to remove/attenuate lower and higher frequencies of an input signal.
+They therefore perform the operation of low-pass and high-pass filters simultaneously.
+The sum of the coefficients of a band-pass filter with passband unity is like a high-pass filter equal to 0, however while most of the coefficients of a high-pass filters are negative, band-pass filters generally have the same number of negative and positive coefficients.

-The easier way to design band-pass filters is by simply applying a low-pass filter to an high-pass filter, therefore ``bandpass = lowpass(highpass(input))``.
-For example the band-pass version of a simple moving average can be made as follows :
+The easiest way to design band-pass filters is by simply applying a low-pass filter to a high-pass filter, therefore ``bandpass = lowpass(highpass(input))``.
+The band-pass version of a simple moving average can be made as follows:

 ```
 bpsma = sma(input - sma(input,length),length)
 ```

 Symmetrical signals in a range of [-1,1] are great choices of kernels for band-pass filters.
-Another option is to use the 1st difference of a low-pass filter kernel in order to produce a band-pass filter kernel, in order to do so check the formula you are using to generate the coefficients of the low-pass filter, then get the formula derivative, this method mostly work with increasing/decreasing symmetrical kernels.
+Another option is to use the 1st difference of a low-pass filter kernel in order to produce a band-pass filter kernel.
+In order to do so, check the formula you are using to generate the coefficients of the low-pass filter, then get the formula's derivative.
+This method mostly works with increasing/decreasing symmetrical kernels.

-The impulse response of a band-pass filter is equal to the convolution between the low-pass and high-pass impulses responses, that is: ``cum(lowpass(impulse)*highpass(impulse))``, and the step response would be equal to the cumulative sum of the band-pass filter impulse response.
+The impulse response of a band-pass filter is equal to the convolution between the low-pass and high-pass impulses responses, that is: ``cum(lowpass(impulse)*highpass(impulse))``, and the step response would be equal to the cumulative sum of the band-pass filter's impulse response.

 <br/>